terence-lim/data-science-notebooks/MVCP.md

-Although it is not easy to validate answers to a hypothetical question, companies are often able to document their success in attracting certain top candidates based on those candidates exposure to the company s philanthropic causes and therefore can claim some legitimate credit for the philanthropy's role in successful recruitment.
+Although it is not easy to validate answers to a hypothetical question, companies are often able to document their success in attracting certain top candidates based on those candidates exposure to the company's philanthropic causes and therefore can claim some legitimate credit for the philanthropy's role in successful recruitment.

 A model for measuring the influence of corporate philanthropic initiatives on